Review

 Original Morality/Parental Warnings:

--Language: The (original) final two boss fights are located in “Inkwell Hell”, name of final battle is “One Hell of a Fight”
+Language: The (original) final two boss fights are located in “Inkwell Hell”, name of final battle is “One Hell of a Fight”

--Sex/Nudity: Mermaid in usual mermaid getup (bikini)
+Sex/Nudity: Mermaid in usual mermaid getup (bikini)

--Violence: Some bosses get beat up as you fight them, can have some scary animations, plane shoots realistic bullets and bombs, some bosses do as well
+Violence: Some bosses get beat up as you fight them, can have some scary animations, plane shoots realistic bullets and bombs, some bosses do as well

--Occult/Magic/Paganism: You are fighting the devil, gathering soul contracts, some bosses use cartoony magic, two boss fights reference Greek gods
+Occult/Magic/Paganism: You are fighting the devil, gathering soul contracts, some bosses use cartoony magic, two boss fights reference Greek gods

 About Catoons

-Catoons is the founder of Catholic Game Reviews and a future engineer.
+Catoons is the founder of Catholic Game Reviews and an engineer.
 He’s a primarily a Nintendo fan, but also enjoys exploring the wider video game market on PC.

 He encourages you to pray for the intercession of Blessed Carlo Acutis for gamers around the world!